crmPack Training for Merck

 Minimally informative prior (cont’d)

-• Specifically, Neuenschwander, Branson, and Gsponer (2008) introduced the concept of a “minimally informative prior” for the CRM, which is a prior for the logistic (log-) normal model that is as vague as possible while still being consistent with the prior information we have about the toxicity probabilities at the doses of interest
+• Specifically, Neuenschwander et al. (2008) introduced the concept of a “minimally informative prior” for the CRM, which is a prior for the logistic (log-) normal model that is as vague as possible while still being consistent with the prior information we have about the toxicity probabilities at the doses of interest

 • The algorithm can be summarized as follows: